VictorArowo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM (Document Object Model) is the representation of the objects that comprise the structure and content of a web page.
+It is an API for a webpage through which programs are able to change the structure, style and content of  a webpage.

 2. What is an event?

+Events are things that occur when there is a change in the state of any component of the webpage.
+Events occur when the browser or the user manipulates the webpage in any way.

 3. What is an event listener?

+- An event listener is a function that is constantly listening for the occurence of a particular event.
+Event listeners take in two arguments - the event and a callback.
+It constantly listens for the event passed in, and once it happens, it executes the callback.

 4. Why would we convert a NodeList into an Array?

+- Due to the fact that a node list is an array-like structure and not an array, it does not have access to the inbuilt array methods (map, filter, reduce,...,etc.).
+We convert node lists to array when we want to manipulate the node lists using these array methods.

 5. What is a component?

+A compoenent is a section of code which essentially creates a portion of the DOM.
+All the logic and HTML for that section of the DOM resides in the component.

 ### Git Set up